Blade (character): Marv Wolfman lawsuit

 In 1997, on the eve of the impending release of the Blade film, Marv Wolfman sued Marvel Characters Inc. over ownership of all characters he had created for Marvel Comics, including Blade and Nova.
 A ruling in Marvel's favor was handed down on November 6, 2000.
 Wolfman's stance was that he had not signed work-for-hire contracts when he created his characters, including Blade and Nova.
 In a non-jury trial, the judge ruled that Marvel's later use of the characters was sufficiently different to protect it from Wolfman's claim of copyright ownership.

 Reception

 IGN ranked Blade as the 63rd greatest comic character, stating that Blade is the most iconic hero to spring from the period of monster-themed stories.
 UGO Networks placed Blade as one of the top heroes of entertainment, quoting that "Blade has to get props for being the most obscure Marvel character to ever get a film deal...and television deal, too!"
 Blade was ranked 4th on a listing of Marvel Comics' monster characters in 2015.

 In 2021, Screen Rant included Blade in their "Marvel: 10 Most Powerful Vampires" list.

 In 2022, CBR.com ranked Blade 1st in their "10 Most Important Marvel Vampires" list.

-In 2022, Screen Rant included Blade in their "MCU: 10 Most Desired Fan Favorite Debuts Expected In The Multiverse Saga" list.